-If method 1 is chosen, make sure that the front surround area is sound enough to take the wall fixing plugs and wood screws.
-If necessary, make sound with a suitable cement.
+If method 1 is chosen, make sure that the front surround area is sound enough to take the fibre / wooden plugs and woodscrews.
+If necessary, make sound with suitable cement.

 If method 2 is chosen, make sure that the areas at the back and towards the centre of the fireplace floor are sound enough to take the eyebolts and screws.
-If these areas have deteriorated due to prolonged use, they should be made sound with a suitable cement.
+If these areas have deteriorated due to prolonged use, they should be made sound with suitable cement.